 The School of Mathematics and Statistics runs a Women in Mathematics and Statistics program to support female staff and students and provide them with networking opportunities.
 Our activities include:

-The school has hosted our annual Girls Do The Maths workshops for female high school students since 2005.
+The School has hosted our annual Girls Do The Maths workshops for female high school students since 2005.
 The workshop takes place annually.
-Our 2021 event was run in dual modality - with face-to-face and online versions - and saw our largest number of attendees to date, with approximately 530 students joining the workshops.
+Our 2022 and 2021 events were run in dual modality - with face-to-face and online versions.

 We have also hosted mini Girls Do the Maths workshops for groups of female high school students as part of the L'Oreal Girls in Science Forum.

-Our 2021 UNSW Women in Mathematics and Statistics Ambassador is Dr Virginia Wheway, who is Vice President, Data and Analytics, at Koala.
-Dr Wheway, an influential data-focused executive with diverse skills and experience across numerous industries, delivered presentations at both the face-to-face and online 2021 Girls Do the Maths events.
+Our 2021 UNSW Women in Mathematics and Statistics Ambassador was Dr Virginia Wheway, who is Vice President, Data and Analytics, at Koala.
+Dr Wheway, an influential data-focused executive with diverse skills and experience across numerous industries, delivered presentations about her career at both the face-to-face and online 2021 Girls Do the Maths events.

 With the introduction of our Bachelor of Data Science and Decisions in 2017, we established an Ambassador program for women enrolled in the degree.
-The ambassadors are involved in outreach and publicity activities within the School, and also play an active role in our Girls Do the Maths workshops.
+The Ambassadors are involved in outreach and publicity activities within the School, and also play an active role in our Girls Do the Maths workshops.